dynatrace-perfclinics/cloud-automation/sonarqube-metrics/readme.md

 # Ingesting SonarQube metrics into Dynatrace

 This script uses the SonarQube API to gather requested project data, reformats that data into proper ingestable strings as [documented here](https://www.dynatrace.com/support/help/extend-dynatrace/extend-metrics/reference/metric-ingestion-protocol#metadata) and sends them off to a Dynatrace insatnce to be ingested.
+It was written with the intent of using it as part of an automated CI process, after a SonarQube scan has been completed, in order to use Cloud Automation to gate on SonarQube scan results.

 ## Prerequisites